Foundations for learning

 As many as one in ten children have some level of persistent special needs in speech, language and communication.
 Over the past decade, we have supported a range of research projects on these specific speech and language delays and disorders.

-In 2009, we revised our funding criteria in this area with the aim of broadening our work on early years education and development.
+We have been broadening our work on early years education and development.
 You can see our priorities for funding in this area in the apply for funding section.